Laptop ban: European aviation regulator flags safety risk

 Europe's aviation safety agency has issued a new warning about the risks of carrying large numbers of electronic devices in checked baggage.

-The European Aviation Safety Agency issued the safety bulletin just three weeks after the U.S. and U.K. banned passengers on several airlines from the Middle East and North Africa bringing any personal electronic device (PED) larger than a smartphone into the cabin.
+The European Aviation Safety Agency issued the safety bulletin just two weeks after the U.S. and U.K. banned passengers on several airlines from the Middle East and North Africa bringing any personal electronic device (PED) larger than a smartphone into the cabin.

 "PEDs containing lithium batteries are considered as dangerous goods.
 When carried by passengers, they should preferably be carried in the passenger cabin," the EASA said.